 The Psychoactive Substances Act 2013 allows councils to develop Local Approved Products Policies which may restrict the location that psychoactive substances may be sold from within their territorial areas.
 A local approved products policy is not mandatory, but Hastings District Council has chosen to develop a policy to guide the Psychoactive Substances Regulatory Authority in our decision-making on licence applications for the sale of local approved products.

 Council's Purchase Order Terms and Conditions of Supply

 The objective of this policy is to facilitate the on-going provision of non-commercial community services and non-commercial recreational opportunities for Hastings District residents.

 The Safety Management System (SMS) is a policy document from which a safety culture can be developed and focus stakeholders' activities on achieving Council’s stated safety objectives and targets.

-Hastings District and Napier City Councils Smokefree Policy focuses on where people are requested not to smoke.
-Whether people choose to become smokefree is outside the scope of this policy.
+Hastings District and Napier City councils Smokefree and Vapefree Policy focuses on where people are requested not to smoke or vape.
+Whether people choose to become smokefree or vapefree is outside the scope of this policy.